Generalizable Motion Planning via Operator Learning: Designing Neural Operators for Eikonal PDEs

 \subsection{PNO architecture: generalizing across goal positions}

 Given the lifting layer and the modified Fourier layers discussed above, we move to design the projection layer of PNO.
-The projection layer contains two inputs, namely the output from the last modified Fourier layer and the goal location $\bm{g}$.
+The projection layer contains two inputs, namely the output from the last hidden layer and the goal location $\bm{g}$.
 This goal location is equivalent to passing the boundary condition \eqref{eq:eikonalPDE1b} for the solution operator $\Psi$ into our network.
-As aforementioned, to enable goal generalization (iii), we exploit the fact that an optimal value function for a motion planning problem must satisfy the triangle inequality.
-Thus, we parameterize our output with an inductively biased Deepnorm layer $Q(\cdot, \cdot)$ \citep{pitis2020inductive} given by:
+To enable goal generalization (iii), we leverage the fact that the optimal value function must satisfy the triangle inequality.
+Thus, we design our output with an inductively biased Deepnorm layer $Q(\cdot, \cdot)$ \citep{pitis2020inductive} given by: {

-where $L_M(\bm{x})$, $L_M(\bm{g})$ are the outputs from last modified Fourier layer at location $\bm{x}$ and goal $\bm{g}$, $f_\theta$ consists of regular neural network layers with a \emph{non-negative} activation function (e.g., ReLU) and a \emph{positive} weight matrix $W^+$.
-This ensures that our value function satisfies the triangle inequality with respect to goal position $\bm{g}$ \citep{pitis2020inductive} and greatly improves the generalization performance across different goal positions, achieving property (iii).
-The entire PNO architecture is summarized in Fig. \ref{fig:planOpArch}, starting from a binary occupancy input $1/c(\bm{x})$ and providing a value function as an output.
+where $\phi = L_{M, PNO} \circ \cdots \circ L_{1, PNO} \circ R_{PNO}$, and thus $\phi(\bm{x}) - \phi(\bm{g})$ is the subtraction of the feature vectors between $\bm{x}$ and the goal $\bm{g}$.} $f_{\theta_Q}$ consists of regular neural network layers with a \emph{non-negative} activation function (e.g., ReLU) and a \emph{positive} weight matrix $W^+$.
+This ensures that our value function satisfies the triangle inequality with respect to $\bm{g}$ \citep{pitis2020inductive} and enables generalization across different goal positions (Section \ref{sec:learning}).
+Lastly, we summarize the PNO architecture in Fig. \ref{fig:planOpArch}, starting from a binary occupancy input $1/c(\bm{x})$ and returning a value function as the output.